Brewers vs. Blue Jays Player Props Betting Odds

 - Strikeouts Prop: Over/Under 5.5 (Over Odds: -120)

-- The Blue Jays' Yusei Kikuchi (5-2) will make his 11th start of the season.
+- Alek Manoah (1-5) will take the mound for the Blue Jays, his 12th start of the season.

 |Opponent